HARPgroup/elfgen/README.md

 An introductory example of how elfgen works is supplied below.
 You start by either supplying a dataset with flow and richness data, or by supplying a HUC code of interest.
-When supplying a HUC code: `elfdata()` will retieve IchthyMaps data from USGS ScienceBase using the `sbtools` package and automatically derive fish species richness at the NHDPlusV2 segment scale.
+When supplying a HUC code: `elfdata()` will retrieve IchthyMaps data from USGS ScienceBase using the `sbtools` package and automatically derive fish species richness at the NHDPlusV2 segment scale.
 Mean annual flow data is then automatically retrieved for each NHDPlusV2 segment using the `nhdplusTools` package.

 A breakpoint in the flow-ecology relation is determined using a fixed user-defined value, or identified using the functions `bkpt_pwit()` or `bkpt_ymax()`.
 The ELF